graze/blog/_authors/burhan-ali.md

 github: biggianteye
 ---

 Burhan is a Software Developer at graze working on back end services.
-You can follow him on <a href="https://twitter.com/biggianteye">twitter</a>.